RAJESH2132/SecureAuth-MERN/README.md

 | ---------------- | -------------------------------------------------- |
 | `npm start`      | Starts the backend server                          |
 | `npm run server` | Starts the server in development mode with nodemon |

+---

+## Contributing

+Contributions are welcome!
+If you would like to contribute, feel free to submit a pull request.

+## License

+This project is licensed under the **MIT License**.
+See the [LICENSE](LICENSE) file for more details.